zammad/zammad-admin-documentation/system/core-workflows/how-do-they-work.rst

 How do they work?
 =================

-Core Workflows are evaluated by priority.
+Core Workflows are executed according to their priority.
-If 2 workflows have the same priority by alphabetical order by **name**.
+If two workflows have the same priority, they are executed in alphabetical order based on their **name**.
-Workflows are evaluated in alphabetical order, by **name.**

-Because of the way Core Workflows works all changes to attributes are checked with the application server – please see :doc:`limitations` for possible issues.
+Because of the way Core Workflows work, all changes to attributes are checked with the application server - please see :doc:`limitations` for possible issues.

-Below we're talking about settings that have an impact and are not self-explanatory.
+Below we're talking about settings that are important and not self-explanatory.

 Object
 ------